 Fruitvale is his first film, but the Oscars often saves a spot for the breakout talent of the year.
 Just look at Benh Zeitlin last year.
 Full Review

 If there were one branch least likely to go for The Butler it's the directing branch, which leans more high-brow than the rest of the Academy.
 Full Review

 John Lee Hancock - Saving Mr. Banks

 The directing branch loves him.
 It's nominated him four times for films which didn't receive Picture nods from the full Academy.
 So this one may look too small, but you can't count Woody out.

 Richard Linklater - Before Midnight

-He's been at the forefront of the indie world for ages and the Before Trilogy is clearly a crowning achievement.
+He's been at the forefront of the indie world for ages and the Before Trilogy is his crowning achievement.
+Time for recognition.
+Full Review

 Like Richard Linklater, Baumbach has been turning out acclaimed films since the mid-90's.
 Frances Ha is a career best, but is likely too small and idiosyncratic for even the director's branch.
 Especially with no shortage of indie competition.
 Full Review

 Shane Carruth - Upstream Color